intelstriker/Intel-portfolio/README.md

    * Modify the `home.html`, `about.html`, and `skill.html` files to update your information.

-### Preview Your Portfolio

-Open the `index.html` file in your web browser to see your portfolio in action.

 ## Join Our Community

 For support, discussions, and updates, join our Discord server: